Skip to main content

 Summer 2025 UF/IFAS Bee College

 Seminole Campus, 9200 113th Street, Seminole, FL 33772.
-Join the UF/IFAS Honey Bee Research and Extension Laboratory at the 2025 University of Florida BEE COLLEGE in Seminole, Florida, for one or two days of all things honey bees.
+Join the UF/IFAS Honey Bee Research and Extension Laboratory at the 2025 University of Florida Bee College in Seminole, Florida, for one or two days of all things honey bees.
 Those new to beekeeping can follow the beginner track, while more experienced beekeepers can participate in hands-on training in the apiary, classes on honey bee research, and other advanced topics in beekeeping.
 See link above for details and registration.

 West Florida Events